janstarke/rexgen/README.md

 # you can use the switches -p to enable python support and -l to enable lua support
 ```

+# Architecture

+If you are interested in contribution, please have a look at the (Architecture Documentation)[doc/architecture.md]

 ## Problems

 If you have problems building rexgen, cou can change to the `build` and run `cmake .. && make` manually.